The information below is specific to the MBA in Moscow

 with the Institute of Business Studies - Moscow / RANEPA (Russian Presidential Academy of National Economy and Public Administration).

 Degree level: Master (120 ECTS credits).
-Successful students will be awarded the GGSB MBA degree and will have the opportunity to earn the State Diploma of the Master in Management from RANEPA.
+Successful students will be awarded the GEM MBA degree and will have the opportunity to earn the State Diploma of the Master in Management from RANEPA.

-The MBA offers a 500 hour general management program in a triple-accredited International Business School.
-The Grenoble Ecole de Management MBA is highly applied in content, delivered by a team that brings together academic specialists with experienced managers and consultants from a variety of sectors.
+The MBA offers a 500-hour general management program in a triple-accredited International Business School.
+The Grenoble Ecole de Management MBA is highly applied in content, delivered by a team that brings together academic specialists, experienced managers, and consultants from a variety of sectors.

 Grenoble’s partnerships enable us to offer the program in partner campus locations.
 The program delivered through these partnerships provides the same core modules, specialization modules and project phase as the Grenoble program.
-For many of the modules, faculty teaching in Grenoble travel to partner campuses so ensuring that exactly the same teaching takes place throughout the MBA network, enhanced by teaching input from our partner school faculty.
+For many of the modules, faculty teaching in Grenoble travel to partner campuses, ensuring that the same teaching takes place throughout the MBA network, and enhanced by teaching input from our partner school faculty.